-In this article we will tell you about how to do data transfer with USB 3.0 Flash Drive on USB 2.0 Port.
+Everyone wants to transfer data at high rate.
+This article will tell you about transferring data with USB 3.0 Flash Drive on USB 2.0 Port.

 The Universal Serial Bus popularly shortened, as USB has been a standard port for most of the gadget peripherals especially those tiny flash drives that you use to keep your reports and presentations while taking printouts or copying some music files to your friend.
 USB flash drives are faster, spacious, and reliable and are easy to carry around.
 Although costlier than CDs and DVDs, they are safe and last long.

 USB data transfer speeds had increased since the USB 1.1 version debuted in 1996.
 The standard USB 2.0 has a speed less than 0.5Gbps while the updated USB 3.0 standard will give you speeds up to 4.8Gbps.